[ecis2016.org] Find out the similarities and differences between EPF and EPS

 EPF is a pension fund scheme under which a salaried employee and his employer equally contribute 12% of the employee’s basic salary to this fund, making it an aggregate of 24%.
 On this account, the central government offers a specific rate of interest.

-Read also : Form 16: All you want to know
+Read also : Bhopal Housing Board: All you need to know

 Provided certain conditions are met, an employee can withdraw part of this pension before retirement.
 However, the entire amount can only be withdrawn post-retirement.